JoseLuis-Figueroa/Courses/Microcontroller/Arduino Programming and Hardware Fundamentals with Hackster/README.md

 Notes:
 - The codes before 107.sprint were performed using the Microsoft Arduino Extension.
-- The following codes were performed using PlatformIO Extension.
+- The rest codes were performed using PlatformIO Extension.
 - The 67.Controlling_LEDs also was performed on PlatformIO and it was configured to perform debugging.